-- To create the initial seed generation of cells, you can either have the user identify cells that he/she wants populated, and/or have the program randomly populate the board.
-User input will require using the Scanner class, while randomly populating the board will require the Random class. - You'll actually need two 2-d arrays when running this simulation: one for the current population state, and one that you'll create for the next population when the rules of Life are applied.
+- To create the initial seed generation of cells, have the program randomly populate the board.
+As a follow-up option you can either have the user specify cells to be populated in the first generation. - You'll actually need two 2-d arrays when running this simulation: one for the current population state, and one that you'll create for the next population when the rules of Life are applied.
 Once the rules have been applied to completely create the entire next population, the contents of that array will be transferred into the original array, and the process repeats from there. - When counting neighbors, the eight squares surrounding a given cell should be evaluated using a nested for loop.
 If a given cell is populated, a sum counter is incremented, and the final result of that sum counter is used to determine the fate of that cell in the next generation.
 In the example below, board[1][4] has eight cells around it that should be evaluated.
 Note that gray cells in the example are not part of the board, and should not be evaluated.
 Attempts to identify a cell that is outside the bounds of the board-when looking at board[0][0], for example-will cause an error.